germanattanasio/movieapp-dialog/README.md

       5. Select **CF Command Line Interface**.
 If you do not already have it, click **Download CF Command Line Interface**.
 This link opens a GitHub repository.
 Download and install it locally.

 #### Adding an instance of the Dialog service
 Complete one of the following sets of steps to add an instance of the Dialog service.
 Bluemix allows you to create a new service instance to bind to your app or to bind to an existing instance.
 Choose one of the following ways:
-1. Creating a new service instance to bind to your app
+**Creating a new service instance to bind to your app**
   1. [Log in to Bluemix](https://console.ng.bluemix.net/) and navigate to the *Dashboard* on the top panel.
 Find the app that you created in the previous section, and click it.
   2. Click **ADD A SERVICE OR API**.
   3. Select the **Watson** category, and select the **Dialog** service.
   4. Ensure that your app is specified in the **App** dropdown on the right-hand side of the pop-up window under **Add Service**.
   5. Type a unique name for your service in the **Service name** field, such as `dialog-sample-service`.
   6. Click **CREATE**.
 The **Restage Application** window is displayed.
   7. Click **RESTAGE** to restart your app.
 If the app is not started, click **START**.

-2. Binding to an existing service instance
+**Binding to an existing service instance**
   1. [Log in to Bluemix](https://console.ng.bluemix.net/) and navigate to the *Dashboard* on the top panel.
 Locate and click on the app you created in the previous section.
   2. Click **BIND A SERVICE OR API**.
   3. Select the existing Dialog service that you want to bind to your app, and click **ADD**.
 The **Restage Application** window is displayed.
   4. Click **RESTAGE** to restart your app.

+To view the home page of the app, open [https://yourAppName.mybluemix.net](https://yourAppName.mybluemix.net), where yourAppName is the name of your app.

 ### Upload a Dialog File
 Now that we have a WDS instance bound to the app, we can use the credentials we received in the previous step to author a dialog file which contains chat flows.
 The dialog file for this application is packaged with the project at */movieapp-dialog/src/main/resources/dialog_files/movieapp-dialog-file.xml*.
 Use the following command to upload this file to Bluemix: